auteur articles madame patch

 To soothe these tensions, heat and massage are your best allies 💆

-Emotional symptoms: a hormonal rollercoaster
+Emotional symptoms: a hormonal roller coaster

-Hormonal variations directly influence neurotransmitters, particularly serotonin , which affects our mood.
+Hormonal variations directly influence neurotransmitters, particularly serotonin, which affects our mood.

-woman in the luteal phase
+woman in luteal phase

-When should you consult a professional?
+When to consult a professional?

 Physical symptoms: when the body speaks